-It has been documented that nearly 800,000 people die by suicide all over the world each year out of which 135,000 persons, which constitutes about 17% are residents of India, a nation which accounts for about 17.5% of the total world population.
-Historical data suggests that between 1987 and 2007, the rate of suicide has even increased from 7.9 to 10.3 per 100,000 persons with higher suicide rates in the southern and eastern states of India.
-With laws for punishment for suicide and a further lack of awareness, this number has been increasing at an alarming rate with the legislation doing very little to combat mental illness in the country
+It has been documented that nearly 800,000 people die by suicide all over the world each year out of which 135,000 persons, which constitutes about 17%, are residents of India, a nation which accounts for about 17.5% of the total world population.
+Historical data suggests that between 1987 and 2007, the rate of suicide has even increased from 7.9 to 10.3 per 100,000 person with higher suicide rates in the southern and eastern states of India.
+With laws for punishment for suicide and a further lack of awareness, this number has been increasing at an alarming rate with the legislation doing very little to combat mental illness in the country.

 As far as legislation goes, section 309 of the Indian Penal Code, deals with attempt to committing suicide.
 Attempt to commit suicide states that whoever attempts to commit suicide or tries to undertake any act towards the commission of such an offence, will be punished under the law with imprisonment which lasts for a term which may extend up till a year or with a fine or with both.

 However, due to the highly controversial aspect of this law and with new awareness for mental health issues and the normalisation of the same, this Section has come under the scrutiny for many humanitarian reasons.
 Even back in 1996, a debate had arisen in the case of Gian Kaur V State of Punjab wherein it had been argued that the basic premise of section 309 of the IPC violated Article 21 of the Indian constitution that stated that each and every person had the right to live.
-Hence based on this right it was further argued that if an individual possesses the right to live, then such an individual also possessed the right to terminate his own life.
-However, this premise was not taken to well and it had been immediately struck down believing that there cannot be any attribution to constitutionality over this argument which thereby made it invalid and void under the law.
+Hence, based on this right it was further argued that if an individual possesses the right to live, then such an individual also possessed the right to terminate his own life.
+However, this premise was not taken well and it had been immediately struck down believing that there cannot be any attribution to constitutionality over this argument, which thereby made it invalid and void under the law.

 The controversy with regards to IPC Section 309

-- Many different observations and theories come to mind when we analyse the constitutionality of Section 309 of the IPC and what causes a greater dilemma is that this section comes under section 309 under the category of crimes as defined under Chapter XVI of offences which affect the human body.
+- Many different observations and theories come to mind when we analyse the constitutionality of Section 309 of the IPC and what causes a greater dilemma is that this section comes under section 309 under the category of crimes as defined under Chapter XVI of offences, which affect the human body.
 Thus, suicide has also been brought within the ambit of such bodily crimes.

-- Therefore any form of punishment rendered for the attempt of suicide will only result in further deterioration of the mental health of such an individual leading to further catastrophic repercussions.
-The psychological, mental and physical state of such an individual need to be assessed medically and any individual who has had a chemical imbalance of the brain to the degree to which he ends up taking his own life, needs more medication and counselling to regain life’s natural tendency towards self-preservation rather than further punishment for attempting the same.
+- Therefore, any form of punishment rendered for the attempt of suicide will only result in further deterioration of the mental health of such an individual leading to further catastrophic repercussions.
+The psychological, mental and physical state of such an individual need to be assessed medically and any individual who has had a chemical imbalance of the brain to the degree to which he ends up taking his own life, needs more medication and counseling to regain life’s natural tendency towards self-preservation rather than further punishment for attempting the same.

 The Mental Healthcare Act, 2017

-- Regardless of the provisions of section 309, of the Indian Penal Code, any individual who attempts to commit suicide must be presumed, unless otherwise proven, to have been under severe mental duress and stress and thus shall not be liable to face any punishment for the same.
+- Regardless of the provisions of section 309, of the Indian Penal Code, any individual who attempts to commit suicide must be presumed, unless otherwise proven, to have been under severe mental duress and stress and thus, shall not be liable to face any punishment for the same.

 - It is the duty of the appropriate Government to provide care, treatment, and rehabilitation to this individual, having severe stress due to which he or she attempted to commit suicide.
 This is done to reduce the risk of recurrence of such an attempt to commit suicide again.

-- Furthermore, this is along the lines of the 210th Report of the Law Commission of India titled “Humanisation and Decriminalisation of Attempt to Suicide”.
-This report states that, Section 309 must be effaced from the statute book since this provision is inhuman, regardless of whether it is constitutional or not.
+- Furthermore, this is along the lines of the 210th Report of the Law Commission of India titled ’ Humanisation and Decriminalisation of Attempt to Suicide’.
+This report states that, Section 309 must be effaced from the statute book since this provision is inhumane, regardless of whether it is constitutional or not.
 Such a repeal of the law contained in Section 309 of the Indian Penal Code would end up saving more lives than what it has accomplished till date.